mmignard/Finance/README.md

 file finance.py has some general purpose functions for calculating financials

-calcReturnInit(r,ic,n,i)
-This gives the return after n years of a single initial deposit, ic given the return rate r and inflation i.
+calcReturnInit(r,ic,n,i) gives the return after n years of a single initial deposit, ic given the return rate r and inflation i.
 In its simplest form, this equation is ic*(1+r)^n. r & i can be scalars or arrays to allow them to vary over the n periods.
 If r & i are arrays, then n must be too.

-calcReturnPmt(r,c,n,i=0)
-This gives the return after n years of a single initial deposit, ic, given the return rate r and inflation i.
+calcReturnPmt(r,c,n,i=0) gives the return after n years of a single initial deposit, ic, given the return rate r and inflation i.
 In its simplest form, this equation is c/r*((1+r)^n - 1), one of the Time Value of Money equations.
 All the parameters can be either scalars or arrays to allow r and i to vary over the n periods. n can also be an array to give cumulative growth.

-accumReturn(r,c,ic,i)
-This gives the accumlated return for varying r,c, and i (ic is constant) and returns an array the same size at the parameters. i & c can be scalars if they do not change.
+accumReturn(r,c,ic,i) gives the accumlated return for varying r,c, and i (ic is constant) and returns an array the same size at the parameters. i & c can be scalars if they do not change.

 This is a comparison of a single contribution, or annual payments [<img src="./images/AnnualVsInitialContribution.svg" width="400">]()